< Back

 *Charity.
 Wood, 122 x 93.

 In Renaissance art, the theological virtue of Charity is often personified as a mother with several infants, one of whom is at her breast.
 The flaming vase, top right, is an attribute of Charity.
 As Vasari says, the composition is closely related to that of the Borgherini Holy Family, now in the Metropolitan Museum, New York.
 Pentimenti show that the Charity itself was first planned as a Holy Family and later transformed.
 According to Vasari, it was painted for Giovanbattista della Palla (a supporter of the Florentine Republic who died in prison after the return of the Medici in 1529) as a gift for Francis I of France, but was not delivered.
 After Andrea’s death, it was sold by his widow to the painter Domenico Conti, who in turn sold it to Niccolò Antinori.
 It then disappears from view until 1827, when it was sold by Prince Rospigliosi of Rome to John Proctor Anderdon of London.
-Subsequent owners included Hugh Andrew Munro of Novar and Thomas Humphry Ward of Cheltenham.
+Subsequent owners included Hugh Andrew Munro of Novar (Turner's patron and travelling companion) and Thomas Humphry Ward of Cheltenham (the author, journalist and husband of the novelist 'Mrs Humphry Ward').
 Acquired by the Kress Foundation in 1954.
 In very good condition.